Featured Patient: Austin Anderson

 Austin was told at the hospital that his amputated arm would never be able to run a chainsaw again.
 "For me to hear that right after losing my arm really made my emotional recovery harder," Austin told us in an interview.

-After some recovery, Austin met with two different prosthetists (not from Arm Dynamics) and shared with them his goal of returning to his dream job as a tree faller.
+After some recovery, Austin met with two different prosthetists (not Arm Dynamics prosthetists) and shared with them his goal of returning to his dream job as a tree faller.
 Both prosthetists told him that they could not make him a prosthetic device that would achieve his goal.

-The prototype featured in the video above isn’t actually the one that he ended up with as his definitive (final) prosthesis, but it shows the functionality.
+The prototype featured in the video above isn’t actually the one that he ended up with as his definitive (final) prosthesis, but it shows the functionality, including the functionality of his prosthetic elbow.
 The custom, activity-specific attachment on his body-powered device has a lever that allows him to quickly disengage from his saw, if needed.
+Because each of our clinical team members are upper limb specialists, there was never a doubt in their minds that they could get Austin back to work.

 We asked Austin to tell us what would have been helpful to know right after his accident: “One thing that I would say — it would have been helpful to know that anything can be done with a tool like a prosthetic device.
 It can allow you to do anything that you set your mind to.
 Now I'm capable of safely running a chainsaw to continue to do what I love.
 This is only because I had a team who supported me and to create the right prosthesis for me.
 My advice: Always stay positive!"